-Obama commutes sentences of 4 Michigan drug offenders
+Obama commutes sentences of 4 Michigan prisoners

 Washington — President Barack Obama on Tuesday commuted the sentences of 79 more prisoners, including four from Michigan.

 “It makes no sense for a nonviolent drug offender to be serving decades, or sometimes life, in prison.
 That’s not serving taxpayers, and it’s not serving the public safety,” Obama said in a Facebook post.
 “Instead, it burdens our already overcrowded prisons.
 And it hurts families.”